yassine-hamoudi/labri/_pages/positions.md

 ### Applications for PhD and Postdoc positions

 We have currently one PhD and two Postdoc positions funded by the PEPR EPiCQ grant and ....
-We are particularly looking for candidates that are be interested in the following topics:
+We are particularly looking for candidates that are interested in the following topics:

 *Large-scale mathematical optimization for quantum information and computation problems:*